 ESL songs are a fantastic and fun way to help students of all ages learn English.
 Young learners and teens, in particular, enjoy learning with ESL games and activities, and music can engage your students and even “trick” them into practicing new language points!
 Brendan, a middle school teacher in China, shares his favorite ways to use music in the TEFL classroom.

-Music is important in language teaching because our brains naturally process information and new language more easily if presented in a given rhythm.
+Music is important in language teaching because our brains naturally process information and new language more easily if it’s presented in a given rhythm.
 As a result, ESL music activities can and should be used in your classroom whenever possible.

 Why is music important in language teaching?